shoelace-style/shoelace/docs/getting-started/installation.md

 ## Importing Custom Elements

-A [custom elements bundle](https://stenciljs.com/docs/custom-elements) is also exposed so you can import components and register them individually.
-This is a flexible alternative to the lazy loading approach described above.
+A [custom elements bundle](https://stenciljs.com/docs/custom-elements) is available so you can import components and register them individually.
+This is a more flexible alternative to the lazy loading approach, but it requires the use of a bundler such as [Webpack](https://webpack.js.org/) or [Rollup](https://rollupjs.org/guide/en/).

-Install Shoelace locally with the following command.
+To use the custom elements bundle, install Shoelace locally with the following command.

 ```sh
 npm install @shoelace-style/shoelace